Yes, I’ve hopped on the front porch Fall sign bandwagon.

 4. Paint the background design of your front porch sign.

 I used the mini bottles of acrylic paint that you can find at any craft store in gold, bronze, and copper.
 Just use a small paint brush to paint inside the lines of your traced leaves.

 Here’s what our sign base looked like after we painted all of the leaves:

 I found unfinished wood letters at Hobby Lobby and stained them with this stain. *Tip – Make sure you have latex gloves when staining… Stain is a pain to remove from your skin!

-6. Attach letters
+6. Attach letters to your sign.

-7. Embellish your Front Porch Fall Sign
+7. Embellish your Front Porch Fall Sign.

 We were going for a rustic look, so we wrapped some thick twine around the top and bottom of our front porch Fall sign.
 Next, we tied a few burlap leaves from Hobby Lobby to the twine.

 The options are limitless here.
 Acorns, pumpkins, leaves, and any other fall-themed wreath picks would also work well.